 - Keep your computer patches up to date.
 An easy way to accomplish this is through the use of BigFix, which is available to everyone at Stanford at no cost.
 You can download the BigFix agent at: http://ess.stanford.edu.

 - Install anti-virus and anti-spyware software and keep it up to date.
-Sophos is available to everyone at Stanford at no cost; you can obtain a copy at http://ess.stanford.edu.
-Once you’ve installed Sophos, set the software to automatically update once a day (this is known as virus definition update) so that you have the most current information to combat computer viruses and spyware.
+System Center Endpoint Protection (SCEP) is available to everyone at Stanford at no cost; you can obtain a copy at http://ess.stanford.edu.
+Once you’ve installed SCEP, the system is already set to automatically update once a day (this is known as virus definition update) so that you have the most current information to combat malware.

 - Remove all services from your computer that you do not need.
 Some network services, like FileSharing, aren't necessary for most purposes and will leave your computer vulnerable.
 Stanford Secure Computing provides links to checklists for securing your system.

-- Do not share SUNetIDs and passwords—not even with tech support.
+- Do not share SUNetIDs and passwords—not even with your colleagues; not even with tech support.

 - Don't give out personal information on the phone, through the mail, or over the Internet unless you are sure who you are dealing with.